PawseySC/singularity-containers/_episodes/22-build-docker.md

 ### Use Pawsey-provided base images

 Pawsey publishes container base images that users can extend for their own applications.
-These provide tested starting environments for Pawsey systems, including MPI base images designed for compatibility with the Cray MPICH environment on Setonix and ROCm-based images prepared for AMD GPU workloads.
-A derived application image and its complete workflow must still be tested on the target system.
+These are tested starting environments for Pawsey systems, including MPICH-based images prepared for the hybrid MPI model on Setonix and ROCm-based images for AMD GPU workloads.
+Each derived application image and workflow must still be validated on the target system.

-The recipes used to build Pawsey-supported images are available from the [Pawsey container recipes repository](https://github.com/PawseySC/pawsey-containers).
-The corresponding Docker/OCI images are published under the [Pawsey organisation on Quay.io](https://quay.io/pawsey).
+The recipes are available from the [Pawsey container recipes repository](https://github.com/PawseySC/pawsey-containers), while the corresponding Docker/OCI images are published under the [Pawsey organisation on Quay.io](https://quay.io/pawsey).

-For this example, move to a separate build context:
+Move to the separate Mandelbrot build context:

 ```bash
 $ cd "$TUTO/demos/build_mandelbrot_docker"